Forest Chirping Frog

 Photo used under CC by NC Creative Commons License

-Once again, I got a new frog species not through rigorous research and clawing my way through the swamp to find my target, but instead by standing next to a road and pointing my recorder out into the edge of a wooded grassy savanna and pressing record!
+As is so often the case, I got a new frog species without any rigorous research or clawing my way through the swamp to find my target.
+Instead, I was standing next to a road birding and pointed my recorder out into the edge of a wooded grassy savanna where I heard this sound.
 I uploaded my mystery call to iNaturalist, and lo and behold (6 years later), someone finally identified it - the Forest Chirping Frog (Adenomera hylaedactyla)!
 So a new species and a new genus!

 And once again, it is a recording of a species I have never seen, so I will borrow this wonderful photo from iNaturalist user Sebastian2 under the Creative Commons license he granted when uploading to iNaturalist.

 The Forest Chirping Frog is a small frog with a loud call.
 It is found throughout the Amazon Basin in South America, although I recorded mine in the Aripo Savannah area of Trinidad.
-Looking at iNat records, it appears to occur throughout the Amazon basin in. a wide variety of habitats.
+Looking at the distribution of iNat records for the species, it appears to occur throughout the Amazon basin and in a wide variety of habitats.

 Adenomera hylaedactyla range map from the IUCN redlist